Unlocking the Power of Mako Templates: Integrating with Django for Seamless Web Development

 def render(self, context=None, request=None):

-that goes through Django Backend API
+The Django Backend API

 class MakoTemplates(BaseEngine):